cognisant/Docs.DevelopmentProcess/README.md

 #### Epics

-Several separate stories may relate to a single business objective.

 Relatively large business goals which include the completion of several stories are referred to as ‘epics’.
 All of the stories which belong to an epic are labelled (on their Trello card) with the name of the relevant epic.

 The **Current Epics** column (of the **Software Development** [Trello](#Trello) board) contains cards describing epics to which some of the stories on the board currently belong.